AngeloRios-dev/get_next_line/README.md

    - Frees the previous stash to prevent memory leaks.

    - Returns the new stash resulting from the merge, or `NULL` in case of failure.

+## trim_stash

+Description:
+`trim_stash` is responsible for removing the already read line from the stash (up to and including the `\n`), returning a copy of the remaining content.
+If there's no more useful content, it frees the stash and returns `NULL`.